• FIRST COAST RELIEF FUND •

 Working Together in Crisis

-The First Coast Relief Fund is dedicated to helping Northeast Florida residents in times of crisis by providing critical support to nonprofits when their resources and capacity are strained.
-The Relief Fund — fueled by the generosity of hundreds of donors in our community — is a first responder for our nonprofit sector, benefitting hundreds of thousands of our neighbors in their time of dire need.
+The First Coast Relief Fund is dedicated to helping Northeast Florida residents in times of natural disaster and man-made crisis by providing critical support to nonprofits.
+The Relief Fund — fueled by the generosity of hundreds of donors in our community — is a key supporter for our nonprofit sector, benefitting hundreds of thousands of our neighbors in their time of dire need.

 Since its inception, the Relief Fund has distributed $8.98 million through 251 grants to 128 unique organizations in Baker, Clay, Duval, Nassau, Putnam and St. Johns counties.

 Since its inception, the First Coast Relief Fund has distributed nearly $9 million through 251 grants to 128 unique organizations in Baker, Clay, Duval, Nassau, Putnam and St. Johns counties.
-To date, the Relief Fund has been activated in response to two hurricanes, and most recently, in response to the COVID-19 pandemic.
-When another community crisis arises, this is the place both nonprofits requesting financial support and individuals hoping to provide it can learn more nonprofits requesting financial support and individuals hoping to provide it can come to learn more.
+To date, the Relief Fund has been activated in response to two hurricanes, the COVID-19 pandemic and, most recently, in response to the racially motivated shooting in the New Town and Grand Park neighborhoods of Jacksonville.
+When another community crisis arises, this is the place both organizations requesting financial support and individuals hoping to provide it can learn more.

 Total Community Impact